Neelka96/CurryScorer/README.md

 Provides a configured logging function to ensure consistent logging throughout the project, useful for both debugging and production monitoring.

 **frontend/:**
 Contains the user-facing components.
+Currently only JavaScript.
+The files in js/ support interactive elements.

+**index.html:**
-The JavaScript files in js/ support interactive elements, while index.html is the main HTML file for the frontend interface.
+The main HTML file for the frontend interface, included in the root for deployment to Github pages.

 **app.py:**
 Serves as the unified entry point.
 When run, it instantiates the ETL pipeline (by creating an instance of the Pipeline Class defined in Core/init.py) and calls its .run() method.
 This script handles both local execution and production deployment seamlessly.